psteinb/hpc-in-a-day/_episodes/02-02-parallel-estimate.md

 >
 > ![Illustration of drawing random number pairs `x` and `y` and their dependency with respect to the dimension]({{ page.root }}/tikz/data_coords_parallel_estimate_pi.svg)
 >
 > The parallel portion of these two operations amounts to `37+36=73%` of the overall runtime, i.e. `p = 73% = 0.73`.
-As we want to make the generation of random numbers in x to one task and the generation of random numbers in y to another one, the speed-up `s = 2`.
+As we want to rewrite the generation of random numbers in x into one independent task and the generation of random numbers in y into another one, the speed-up `s = 2`.
 >
 > ~~~~~
 >            1                   1          1